 - Be honest but not too honest.
 Look, I openly admit that I am not a feminist and that I am for closing the borders in Europe, but I am careful (at least I think I am) that people don’t think of that when they read my posts.
-Sometimes I lose my shit on Twitter, especially when a terrorist attack happens and SJWs pretend it’s nothing, but I know that if I cross the line my website will suffer and my message of compassion towards the animals will be lost.
+Sometimes I lose my shit on Twitter, but I know that if I cross the line my website will suffer and my message of compassion towards the animals will be lost.
 Know yourself, get personal, get honest – but know how far you are willing to go before you let your personal beliefs and opinions affect the greater message that your blog has.

 Here are 4 amazing bloggers that can help you with growing your blog, so make sure to check them out.

 Hey, before you go, are you following me on Twitter and Instagram already?
 I would really, really, really appreciate if you do.
 We can chat and connect and inspire each other, and you never know, we might even become friends (I always sound so desperate for friends don’t I).